LeakyBucket/assembly_line/README.md

 ### job_executor

-The `job_executor` value is required.
-The `Handler` module will call the `perform/1` function on this module for each job to be executed.
+The `job_executor` value is required if you do not specify a `worker` on one or more Job structs.
+The `Handler` module will call the `perform/1` function on this module for each job that does not have an explicit `worker` setting.

 ## Usage